Ftkhan717/Coaching-with-Aleem.md/AGILE METHODOLOGIES.md

      * The team will be successful if they have an adaptive personality.

-## ALL TEAMS SHOULD FOLLOW THESE THINGS WHO ARE USING AGILE METHODOLOGY:
+## ALL TEAMS SHOULD FOLLOW THESE STEPS WHO ARE USING AGILE METHODOLOGY:

 * Culture of wrking together with honesty, integrity and passion.
 THey are tthe foundation of agility.